realpython/python-guide/docs/writing/structure.rst

 Python is said to be dynamically typed, which means that variables do not have a fixed type.
-In fact, in Python, variables are very different from what they are in many other languages, specifically strongly-typed languages: variables are not a segment of the computer's memory where some value ir written, they are 'tags' or 'names' pointing to objects.
+In fact, in Python, variables are very different from what they are in many other languages, specifically strongly-typed languages.
+Variables are not a segment of the computer's memory where some value is written, they are 'tags' or 'names' pointing to objects.
 It is therefore possible for the variable 'a' to be set to the value 1, then to the value 'a string', then to a function.

-The dynanic typing of Python is often considered as a weakness, and indeed it can lead to complexities and to hard-to-debug code, where something named 'a' can be set to many different things, and the developer or the maintainer need to track this name in the code to make sure it has not been set to a completely unrelated object.
+The dynamic typing of Python is often considered to be a weakness, and indeed it can lead to complexities and hard-to-debug code.
+Something named 'a' can be set to many different things, and the developer or the maintainer needs to track this name in the code to make sure it has not been set to a completely unrelated object.

-Some guidelines allow to avoid this issue:
+Some guidelines help to avoid this issue:

 - Avoid using variables for different things.